rammaradolla/BasicCSSJSGrunt/README.md

 # BasicCSSJSGrunt
 ## How to run!
--go to folder and run following commands
+1.-go to folder and run following commands
--"npm install"
+2.-"npm install"
--"grunt build:dev"
+3.-"grunt build:dev"